zio/zio-config/docs/automatic/index.md

 Note:  `zio-config-shapeless` is an alternative to `zio-config-magnolia` to support scala 2.11 projects.
 It will be deprecated once we find users have moved on from scala 2.11.

+Also, there are a few differences when it comes to scala-3 for auto-matic derivation.
+Refer scala-3 section in this page for specific differences.
+Most of them, is an intentional reduction in the number of moving parts in the entire mechanism of auto-derivation, plus, a few subtle limitations.

 ### Example

 #### Config